 Bobby Portis Jr. is a professional basketball player currently playing for the Milwaukee Bucks in the NBA.
-He played college basketball at Arkansas, where he was named a consensus second-team All-American.
-Portis was drafted into the NBA in 2015 as the 22nd overall pick by the Chicago Bulls.
-He is most notably known for winning an NBA championship with the Milwaukee Bucks in 2021.
+He played college basketball for the Arkansas Razorbacks, where he earned All-American honors.
+Portis was drafted into the NBA in 2015 by the Chicago Bulls.
+He is known for his scoring ability, rebounding, and energetic play.
+He was a key contributor to the Milwaukee Bucks' 2021 NBA championship.

-In 1992, Corliss Williamson was the last in-state McDonald's All-American to sign with the Arkansas Razorbacks before Portis.
+In 1992, Corliss Williamson was the last in-state McDonald's All-American to sign with the Arkansas Razorbacks before Bobby Portis.

-During the 2014-15 season, Portis was considered one of the top players in college basketball.
+In 2014, Bobby Portis was considered one of the top players in college basketball.

-On June 25, 2015, Bobby Portis was selected with the 22nd overall pick in the 2015 NBA draft by the Chicago Bulls.
+On June 25, 2015, Bobby Portis was selected with the 22nd overall pick in the NBA draft by the Chicago Bulls.

 On July 7, 2015, Bobby Portis signed his rookie scale contract with the Chicago Bulls.